htcondor/htmap/docs/source/api.rst

 HTMapper
 --------

-The most powerful and flexible way to work with HTMap is to use the :func:`htmap` decorator to build an `HTMapper`.
+The most powerful and flexible way to work with HTMap is to use the :func:`htmap` decorator to build an :class:`HTMapper`.
 The mapper can distribute (i.e., map) function calls out over an HTCondor cluster.

 .. autofunction:: htmap.htmap